 Diamond grading reports are invaluable documents that show in detail a diamond's credentials.
 They provide a unique fingerprint of a diamond which is a source of vital information to the trained gemologist, jeweler or consumer.
 A diamond Grading Report will contain a complete quality description of the diamond and will include information on shape, weight, clarity, fluorescence, color grade, measurements, and proportions and finish grade.
 It will also confirm to that the stone is indeed the genuine article.
 A Diamond Grading Report enables you to buy your diamond with confidence.A diamond grading report, however, is only useful if it is reliable and has been issued by a reputable independent laboratory which has no financial interest in the stone.
 Purchasers can feel confident that their diamond is indeed of the quality Union Diamond represents.
 An independent gemological laboratory with skilled gemologists who use specialized equipment to measure and evaluate each diamond's particular characteristics and attributes.
 This information is provided in written form and is called a diamond grading report or diamond quality document (and is commonly referred to as a certificate).

 In most cases, a diamond grading report will accompany any of our loose diamonds.
-The most common will be a Gemological Institute of America (GIA), an American Gem Society (AGS) or a European Gemological Laboratory (EGL) diamond report.
+The most common will be a Gemological Institute of America (GIA), an American Gem Society (AGS), an International Gemological Institute (IGI), Hoge Raad voor Diamant / Diamond High Council in Antwerp, Belgium (HRD), the EGL USA Gemological Laboratory (EGL USA) and the EGL International Laboratory (EGL Intl).
 These laboratories are recognized world over and are totally independent of Union Diamond.
 We do not warrant or guarantee the accuracy of their grading and these reports are provided only as a courtesy.
 Union Diamond does not grade diamonds and relies solely on the issuing laboratory.
 When evaluating diamonds, please take into consideration the grading in the context of the issuing laboratory and the standards each lab applies while determining grade.
 Diamond grading is subjective and methods of grading by the different laboratories and different graders may have very different opinions as to grade.
 Union Diamond cannot be held liable for those circumstances.
 Union Diamond does not warrant the accuracy of any information contained in any third-party laboratory grading report, or in any information we provide to you derived from any such laboratory grading report.

 We take our job seriously and this bond is just another example of how we're always going the extra mile for you, our customers so that you can 'Just Expect More'.